CphbusFall2017FullStackJS/fullStackJsFall2017/period-2.md

 - Create an Account on mlab.com
 - Log in
 - Create new database
-- Just choose amazon, Google and SANDBOX
+- Just choose amazon or Google or .. and SANDBOX
 - Select Europe
 - Give it a name
 - Click on the database and select Users